Targeted Killing in International Law: Content summary

-Nils Melzer presents an historical, legal and moral examination of targeted killing.
+Nils Melzer presents a historical, legal and moral examination of targeted killing.
 The author observes that after September 11, the Western world grew more supportive of targeted killing than ever before.
 The book recounts in depth how state-sanctioned targeted killing is perceived in other countries.
 He defines targeted killing as the premeditated selection of an individual person not yet in custody for elimination by force.
 Melzer analyzes all areas of the topic.

 The book discusses related legal practices of countries including the United States, the United Kingdom, Israel, Switzerland and Germany.
 Israel was the first country to publicly acknowledge the practice—in November 2000.
 The author connects this policy initiative with Israel's ongoing conflict with Palestinian militants.
 Melzer argues that this policy was controversial—the issue came before the Israeli Supreme Court, where the matter was not decided for almost five years.
 The court's judgment was issued on 14 December 2006, but neither forbade nor endorsed the practice.
 Melzer asserts that it left multiple important legal conundra unresolved.
 Its significance was that it dealt not with a single incident, but rather with the nature of the policy itself and set forth conditions for examining the legality of future episodes.

 Melzer claims that during the Vietnam War the Central Intelligence Agency used targeted killings as part of the Phoenix Program, attempting to eliminate Vietcong sympathizers.
 Melzer cites a source who contends that some 40,000 individuals may have been killed under this program.
 The author sees the air raids on Muammar Gaddafi in the 1986 bombing of Libya in response to the Lockerbie bombing as another instance.
 He argues that after September 11, 2001, the policy became more acceptable in the U.S. to adopt targeted killings as a tactic.

 According to Melzer, after the September 11 attacks, U.S. strategists began to support targeted killings and accepted advice from Israel on how to use such tactics to deal with suicide bombers.
 Melzer describes an abrupt change where military members were ordered to "shoot to kill", replacing prior orders to incapacitate.
 The author asserts that in at least one case in 2005, a person was killed because they were thought to be a terrorist holding a bomb.
 It was later revealed that this person suffered from mental illness and may have had a medical history of bipolar disorder.
 The shooting was determined to be justifiable under the law and criminal charges were not filed.

 Melzer discusses the shift in perceptions towards acceptance by United Kingdom law enforcement after September 11.
 The Metropolitan Police officially endorsed a "shoot to kill" strategy directly after the attack.
 Melzer finds this policy shift incongruous, due to the fact that targeted killing had never before been acceptable as police strategy.
 Prior to the attack, targeted killing was a criminal offense.